 SpinBall is a DOS fan game created in QBasic.
-With no relation to Sonic Spinball the game has Sonic running through dungeons collecting coins.
-It was a 2D platformer just like the Genesis titles, and was ahead of it's time as a fangame.
-Some of it's files even date back as far as last modified on 25th April 1996.
+With no relation to Sonic Spinball, the game has Sonic running through dungeons collecting coins.
+It was a 2D platformer just like the Mega Drive titles, and was ahead of its time as a fangame.
+Some of its files even date back as far as last modified on 25th April 1996.

 Although this is a Sonic fangame, the creator made it his own (and avoided copyright issues) by renaming Sonic to "SpinBall" and Dr. Robotnik to "Dr. Spoz".